ulkuehn/Deus-In-Machina/faq/general.md

 ### How do I install DIM?

-To install,

-- for Windows **XXXXXXXX**
-- for Linux **XXXXXXXX**
+Instructions for installing and building on Windows and Linux are available in the README file.

 ### Is there a Mac version?

-Not for the time being.
+Not for the time being as I don't have access to a Mac based system.

-### How do I build a DIM executable?

-**XXXXXXXX**

 ### Is it safe to use?

-While DIM won't set your computer ablaze it still is in an early development phase.
-There might be errors the project team did not discover yet.
+While DIM most certainly won't set your computer ablaze it still is in an early development phase.
+There might be errors not yet discovered.
 So, please save your work frequently and help improving DIM by your feedback.

 ### Is there a user's manual?